00ps/00ps.github.io/about.md

 anyway, Hi!

-I'm fred, I am a sysadmin (since a few years, we're called devops)
+I'm fred, I am a sysadmin

 I fall in love with [Linux](http://kernel.org) when I installed my first [RedHat](http://redhat.com) ... a little bit more than 15 years ago!